Famana-Universalis-Team/FamanaUniversalis/README.md

 ## Installation guide

 1. Clone the file, place its contents into wherever you're keeping your mod files.
 For most people, that will be found in `Steam/steamapps/workshop/content/236850`.
 You may need to search around to find the exact ID of the mod.
-2. Link your file with GitHub to recieve Developer updated, and to contribute to the mod.
+2. Link your file with GitHub to recieve Developer updates, and to contribute to the mod.